-• Technical Information Manual This publication contains more information about the technical aspects of your computer.
-It is available on the World Wide Web at:
+This publication contains information for individuals who want to know more about the technical aspects of their computer.
+It can be found on the World Wide Web at:

-http://www.pc.ibm.com/us/support/treport.html
+'''

+http://www3.pc.ibm.com/support?page=IBM+IntelliStation

+'''

 Chapter 1.
 Overview